 Transfer of Fellowship Training

 While not encouraged for continuity purposes, if a fellow must transfer, the program directors of the current program and the proposed program must communicate to ensure that the fellow who transfers will meet all requirements if he or she desires to apply for a certifying examination in the subspecialty.
-A Fellow Transfer Information (FT11) form should be completed by the current program director and submitted to the ABP with a copy to the proposed new program.
+To inform the ABP, program directors must complete the Fellow Transfer Form in the Program Portal and send a copy to the new program.
 Fellow evaluations should be submitted to the proposed program as well.
 Months of credit for clinical experience and scholarly activity/research completed must be clearly communicated to the fellow, the new program director, and the ABP.
 The ABP must be informed of the plan to ensure continued appropriate mentoring for scholarly activity upon transfer, including the role of the Scholarship Oversight Committee.
-The ABP will send summary evaluations to a new training program if a fellow transfers.
+The ABP will share summary evaluations with a new training program if a fellow transfers.

 Interruption of Training

-Fellows who interrupt fellowship training for greater than 12 continuous months and who wish to re-enter training fellowship training must petition the ABP to determine whether credit may be awarded for prior training.
-The request for credit must be submitted by the candidate or the fellowship director before the fellow re-enters fellowship training.
+Fellows who interrupt fellowship training for greater than 12 continuous months and who wish to re-enter training in fellowship must petition the ABP to determine whether credit may be awarded for prior training.
+The request for credit must be submitted by the candidate or the fellowship program director before the candidate re-enters fellowship.

 Program Requirements for Residency Education in the Subspecialties of Pediatrics

 Program Requirements for Residency Education in the subspecialties of pediatrics are approved by the Accreditation Council for Graduate Medical Education (ACGME) or by the Royal College of Physicians and Surgeons of Canada (RCPSC).
-Program Requirements and a listing of accredited programs may be found on the ACGME website: www.acgme.org, or the RCPSC website: rcpsc.medical.org.
+Program Requirements and a listing of accredited programs may be found on the ACGME website or the RCPSC website.